 As mentioned in the very beginning, a lot of entry-level manufacturers do that.
 This doesn’t concern just the microbrands.
 Recently, even Timex did that in the automatic version of the Marlin reissue.

-Currently, the vast majority of manufacturers offers watches with display backs.
+Currently, the vast majority of manufacturers offer watches with display backs.
 In the early 2000s, not even the ever-conservative Rolex resisted the fashion.
 The short-lived Cellini Prince models had a sapphire crystal over the brilliantly finished Formwerk.

-Since the 1980s and all throughout the 1990s, exhibition case backs were reserved for dress watches.
+Since the 1980s and throughout the 1990s, exhibition case backs were reserved for dress watches.
 Or, to put it simply, they weren’t used in tool watches.

 Display backs in dive watches

 Display case backs in dive watches have only gained popularity with the second generation of the Omega Seamaster Planet Ocean, where Omega decided not to conceal the new calibre 8500 under a solid back.

 You’d think that a dive watch is the last thing you want to equip with an exhibition case back.
 In a piece made to withstand rough conditions, theoretically, it’s impractical.
 Just another thing that you need to have protected with gaskets.
 And, by extension, another thing that can go wrong, allowing water to enter the case.

 However, display case backs are now used in watches with water resistance ratings as high as 600m and more.
 I guess it can be said that they’re here to stay as well.

 Possible reliability issues are unlikely to force the concept out of use.
 The only thing that can do that is a change in trends.

 With the recent trend for vintage reissues, staying true to the original design seems to be highly valued by the public.
 Reissues like the Longines Legend Diver are wildly popular.